bayyangjie/Insurance-Dashboard-Analysis/README.md

 The aim of this project is to identify the key factors that contributed to the losses experienced by the insurance company EIC.
 By analyzing various insurance-related metrics, the goal is to uncover insights that collectively explain the downturn in the company’s business performance. <br>

 # Data Transformation
-Data quality issues were identified in the table count of opened and closed policies.
-Invalid values '1' had to be cleaned up. <br>
+Invalid values were identified in the table count of opened and closed policies.
+The invalid values were filtered to be excluded from the analysis. <br>

 Before: <br>